AhmedEid2504/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod ugo+x gives execute permission to all chmod 007 gives all permissions to other users but zero to owner and group chmod 753 7 all to owner 5 read and execute to group 3 write and execute to other
+chmod ugo+x gives execute permission to all chmod 007 gives all permissions to other users but zero to owner and group chmod 753 7 all to owner 5 read and execute to group 3 write and execute to other chmod --reference=olleh hello sets the mode of hello the same as olleh automatically